junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 You learn that a certain kind of bean, such as soya, is an excellent body-building food.
 But will it grow in your area?
 And if it grows, will people eat it?

-Start by planting a small patch—or 2 or 3 small patches in different conditions of soil or water.
+Start by planting a small patch, or 2 or 3 small patches in different conditions of soil or water.

 If the beans do well, try preparing them in different ways, and see if people will eat them.
 If so, try planting more beans in the conditions where you found they grew best.
 But try out still other conditions in more small patches to see if you can get an even better crop.